energietransitie/needforheat-gearup-app/docs/energydoctor.md

 The BuildingProfile energy query leverages Dutch BAG (Basisregistratie Adressen en Gebouwen) data to retrieve information about a user's residence.
 NeedForHeat can then perform calculations based on a formula defined within the [needforheat-server-api](https://github.com/energietransitie/needforheat-server-api).

+Please note that the GearUp version of the app expects there to be the following EnergyQueryTypes:
+- weather-interpolation-location
+- building-profile

 #### 1.1.1.
 Formula-Based Calculations

 Essentially, you can configure the app to compute values based on available data and a custom JavaScript formula.
 The formula can resemble this structure: